lpc55/lpc55-hal/README.md

 [![Documentation][docs-image]][docs-link]
 [![Documentation (master)][docs-master-image]][docs-master-link]

-LPC55S6x HAL provides a high-level interface to the features of these LPC55S6x MCUs, which is safe, convenient and efficient.
+LPC55 HAL provides a high-level interface to the features of these LPC55 family of MCUs, which is safe, convenient and efficient.
 It leverages Rust's type system to prevent common mistakes, such as attempting to use an uninitialized peripheral; these will be caught by compile-time errors.